 At the beginning of 2016 he publishes with Admir Lješčanin “Fairy tale about the Moon” for the “DUGA CENTER” – a humanitarian project that provides shelter for children in Bosnia and Herzegovina.

-Tarik is one of the Shortlisted Finalist at the Ibero-American ART AWARD Exhibition at the Embassy of Brasil, London 2016.
+Tarik is one of the shortlisted finalists at the Ibero-American ART AWARD Exhibition at the Embassy of Brasil in London in 2016.

-In summer 2017 he’s back to Florence for a Solo Show, TOXIC CADMIUM, at the Aria Art Gallery, curated by Antonio Budetta.
-He is represented by the Aria Art Gallery at the “CI” Contemporary Istanbul Art Fair 2017.
+That same summer he returns to the tuscan capital for a solo show called “Toxc Cadmium” at Aria Art Gallery, curated by Antonio Budetta.
+He is represented by said gallery at the “CI” Contemporary Istanbul Art Fair 2017.